meatqueen/1701QCA-Assessment2/index.md

 ![Image](triangle.gif)
 ![Image](puleycode1.png)
 ## 2.6 LED ##
 The 1cm LED that I bought is very bright as promised.
 It will diffuse quite well through the lizard’s skin.
 But I did my maths wrong after all.
-The guy at the store who helped me find the 27 ohm resistor that I thought I needed according to my maths said that one should only need a 47 ohm resistor according to his book.
+The guy at the store who helped me find the 27 ohm resistor said that LED should need a 47 ohm resistor according to his book.

 The maths I did was influenced by this [site]( https://www.evilmadscientist.com/2012/resistors-for-leds/).

-There is a 2.4V drop according to the manufacturer._
+There is a 2.4V drop according to the manufacturer.

 I’m bringing that down from 3V